KuiBaDB/KuiBaDB/README.md

 **KuiBaDB** uses vectorization engine and is also catalog-driven.
 At this point, the parameter and return value type of UDF are `DatumBlock`, not `Datum`.
 DatumBlock is something like `Vec<Datum>`.

-**KuiBaDB** uses columnar storage introduced in [Hologres: A Cloud-Native Service for Hybrid Serving/Analytical Processing](https://www.hologres.io).
+**KuiBaDB** uses columnar storage introduced in 'Hologres: A Cloud-Native Service for Hybrid Serving/Analytical Processing'.
 But I removed the Delete Map and added xmin, xmax for each row, xmin/xmax is saved in row storage.

 **KuiBaDB** is just a toy!